Understanding investment terms.

 This glossary is designed as a quick reference guide to the most common investment terms.
 We also hope that it will help you to understand our Lloyds Bank Private Banking literature.

 The list is not exhaustive however.
-So, if ever you do come across a term you’re uncertain about which is not contained in this guide, please don’t hesitate to ask your Private Banking and Advice Manager.
+So, if ever you do come across a term you’re uncertain about which is not contained in this guide, please speak to our Private Banking Team.

 These funds typically target a higher rate of return than cash investments, and aim to deliver positive returns regardless of market conditions; but this is not guaranteed.
 They tend to be classed as low-risk assets, usually demonstrating low volatility.
 Absolute return funds can invest in a wide range of assets and use different strategies.
 For example, they can use strategies that mean they can benefit when an asset price falls, as well as strategies that mean they can benefit if assets rise in value.
 They can also use derivatives, which are agreements to buy or sell assets in the future, or borrow money that is then used to generate returns.